A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Data types in network traffic generation

-While several works~\cite{sivaroopan2023synig, sivaroopan2024netdiffus} have focused on generating data extracted from a single layer (e.g., frame length from the Data Link layer), other research has also explored generating data from multiple layers.
-For example, in ~\cite{yin2022practical, jiang2024netdiffusion}, the authors generate multivariate data by extracting source and destination IP addresses and protocol information from the Network layer, along with source and destination port data from the Transport layer.
+Some studies focus on data extracted from a single layer, such as frame length at the Data Link layer~\cite{sivaroopan2023synig, sivaroopan2024netdiffus}, while others combine fields across multiple layers to construct multivariate representations.
+For example, in~\cite{yin2022practical, jiang2024netdiffusion}, authors extract source and destination IP addresses and protocol identifiers from the Network layer together with port information from the Transport layer, enabling richer representations of communication patterns.

-\textbf{\textit{Packet} and \textit{Flow} level data:}~As shown in Fig.~\ref{fig:data-draft}, header-based information is used to create mainly two data formats: \textit{Packet} and \textit{Flow} level data.
-In packet-level data, the raw network packet capture, usually in \texttt{.pcap} file format, is used for data generation~\cite{lin2020using, dowoo2019pcapgan, han2019packet, jiang2024netdiffusion, cheng2019pac}.
-As shown in Fig.~\ref{fig:pcap-2data}, a given \texttt{.pcap} file is a time-series sequence of network packets and each record (or raw) of the packet capture contains multiple features from different layers described before in this section.
-Once a data generation model is trained with packet capture data, the model is expected to synthesize packet captures with the same properties and these properties can vary significantly based on user application, network bandwidth conditions, connection medium used~\cite{kattadige2021360norvic, lin2020using}.

-In flow level data, we create summary statistics of selected network packet stream (see Fig.~\ref{fig:pcap-2data}).
-This packet stream, a.k.a. flow, is defined by a tuple of five elements: source and destination IP addresses, source and destination port addresses, and protocol~\cite{li2013survey}.
-In addition to these five elements, a given flow often contains summary statistics of the packet stream including the total number of packets, total bytes, average throughput, etc. in both uplink and downlink directions~\cite{citrix_appflow}.
-Generally, flow-level data generation models take a collection of such flow-level records as the input and synthesize similar records maintaining the same flow-level properties.
-Similar to packet-level data, flow-level properties vary based on similar conditions we highlighted in the previous paragraph.
+As shown in Fig.~\ref{fig:data-draft}, header-based information is primarily organized into two data representations: \textit{packet-level} and \textit{flow-level} data, which differ in aggregation granularity but are derived from the same observable header fields.